 Though we're picturing the standard set, there are also vintage options featuring old logos and old helmet designs and bigger replica helmets that grow ever closer to the official ones used in the NFL.

-Last, but not least, we close celebrating FunKo’s POP!
-NFL collection.
-While FunKo is best known for its Pop vinyl line of pop culture collectibles (which is well represented these days), they also boast a strong wider NFL collection that includes Wobblers and Pocket POP!
+Last, but not least, we close celebrating Funko's Pop!
+NFL line.
+While Funko is best known for its Pop vinyl line of pop culture collectibles (which is well represented these days), they also boast a strong wider NFL collection that includes Wobblers and Pocket Pop!
 Keychains.
-Like the other FunKo POP! collectibles, the NFL editions are a small, vinyl figurines designed to look like a specific person, only with the characteristic, slightly a wider face.
+Like the other Funko Pop! collectibles, the NFL line is comprised of small, vinyl figures designed to look like a specific character or person only with a slightly a wider face and large black eyes.

-The NFL figurines, though, stand out because they all come with helmets.
-If you choose, your POP! can wear the helmet or have it sitting near their feet.
-It also comes with an officially licensed NFL football in its hand with the team logo on the packaging.
-Yes, each player’s name and number is on the jersey.
-Some even are available in both home and away jerseys.
+The Funko Pop!
+NFL vinyl figures, though, stand out because they all come with helmets.
+If you choose, your Funko Pop! athlete can wear the helmet or have it sitting near their feet.
+It also comes with an officially licensed NFL football in its hand and the player's team logo on the packaging.
+Yes, each player's name and number is also on the jersey.
+Some even are available in both home and away jerseys!